 When it comes to dining, guests are in for a treat.
-Up on the top floor lies Rosewood Vienna’s light, airy restaurant: The Garden Room.
-Guests can choose to dine al fresco on the terrace teeming with lush green plants or inside in the marble-filled main dining room.
-The eatery will serve an array of European culinary delights that pay tribute to Vienna, alongside a killer wine list.
+Up on the sixth floor is Neue Hoheit (New Highness) Brasserie, serving an array of European culinary delights that pay tribute to Vienna, alongside a killer wine list.

 For something a bit more casual, head to Salon Aurelie on the first floor.
 The intimate 16-seat café is the perfect setting to while away an afternoon with a cup of coffee and a selection of delicious Viennese chocolates.